glowing-sea/java-cublino/README.md

 ##### Finishing the Game

-The first player who reaches the opponent's end of the board with one of their dice wins the game.
+The first player who reaches the opponent's end of the state with one of their dice wins the game.

 ![Finished Game](images/finished_game_contra.jpg "A finished gmae of Cublino Contra")